-II.A.3.c) must include a record of ongoing involvement in scholarly activities.
-(Core)

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)
+II.A.3.f) must include at least three years of post-fellowship experience in the care of critically-ill patients; and, ^(Core) II.A.3.g) must include devotion of at least 50 percent of the program director's clinical, educational, administrative, and academic time to critical care medicine. ^(Core) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core)

-II.A.4.a) The program director must:
+- II.A.4.a) The program director must: - II.A.4.a).(1)

-II.A.4.a).(1) be a role model of professionalism; (Core)
+be a role model of professionalism; (Core)